 1 Adapted from McKenzie-Mohr (2011).

-Extension agents can use their programs to improve behavior change among their clients by borrowing different tools from the field of social marketing.
+Extension professionals can use their programs to increase behavior change among their clients by borrowing different tools from the field of social marketing.
 An easy and effective tool is to incorporate commitments into programming so that clients can publicly state that they endorse the behavior change and pledge to adopt it.
 It is a proven technique for increasing the percentage of the public that adopt new behaviors.
 Identifying target audiences and reducing barriers to adoption are ways agents can make behavior change easy, fun, and socially desirable.
-Agents wishing to incorporate commitments and other social marketing tools into their existing programming can learn more from the following resources:
+Extension professionals wishing to incorporate commitments and other social marketing tools into their existing programming can learn more from the following:

 Social Marketing in the Wildland-Urban Interface (https://edis.ifas.ufl.edu/fr254).